kennychavz/kennychavz/README.md

 **`Back-End Developer with Interests in Algorithmic Trading`**

 I am a software developer studying computer science in Montreal, Canada.
-Outside of school, I develop algorithmic trading software for foreign exchange currency and crypto trading.
+Outside of school, I develop algorithmic trading software for equities, fixed income, foreign exchange currencies and cryptocurrencies.

 ### 🧰 Languages and Tools